RareBreeds/Orbits/manual/docs/index.md

  * Lots of CV controllable parameters
  * End of cycle (EOC) pulse (configurable to trigger on repeat, first or last beat)
  * 3 Beat modes that control the beat output behaviour (since v2.0.0)
- * 2 Sync CV modes either giving sync control of individual channels (default) or applying sync to all channels (since v2.0.0)
+ * 2 CV modes allowing mono cables to either control all channels (default) or just the first (since v2.0.4)
  * Factory presets (since v2.0.1)

 ### Links